rust-stuco/lectures/week5/slides.md

 }

 impl Shape for Rectangle {
-    // Notice how 'Self' is now 'Rectangle' since it's the implementor fn new_unit() -> Rectangle {
+    // Notice how 'Self' represents 'Rectangle' since it's the implementor fn new_unit() -> Self {
         Rectangle { height: 1.0, width: 1.0 }
     }